dipeshsingh253/Geektrust-Metrocard/ReadMe.md

  `mvn clean test` will execute the unit test cases.

 # Help

-You can refer our help documents [here](https://help.geektrust.com) You can read build instructions [here](https://github.com/geektrust/coding-problem-artefacts/tree/master/Java)
+You can read detailed description of question [here](https://www.geektrust.com/coding/detailed/doremi-subscription) You can refer our help documents [here](https://help.geektrust.com) You can read build instructions [here](https://github.com/geektrust/coding-problem-artefacts/tree/master/Java)